patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicy.md

 `func (o *DeviceAuthenticationPolicy) HasYubikey() bool`

 HasYubikey returns a boolean if a field has been set.

-### GetOathToken

-`func (o *DeviceAuthenticationPolicy) GetOathToken() DeviceAuthenticationPolicyPingIDDevice`

-GetOathToken returns the OathToken field if non-nil, zero value otherwise.

-### GetOathTokenOk

-`func (o *DeviceAuthenticationPolicy) GetOathTokenOk() (*DeviceAuthenticationPolicyPingIDDevice, bool)`

-GetOathTokenOk returns a tuple with the OathToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOathToken

-`func (o *DeviceAuthenticationPolicy) SetOathToken(v DeviceAuthenticationPolicyPingIDDevice)`

-SetOathToken sets OathToken field to given value.

-### HasOathToken

-`func (o *DeviceAuthenticationPolicy) HasOathToken() bool`

-HasOathToken returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)